Nigeria: Govt Begins Mop-Up Biometric Verification of 21,000 Pensioners

-The Pension Transitional Arrangement Directorate (PTAD), has begun another round of biometric verification exercises for about 21,000 Federal Government pensioners who were not verified during the exercise held in 2019 in the southwest region of the country but were bonafide pensioners.
+The Pension Transitional Arrangement Directorate (PTAD), has begun another round of biometric verification exercise for about 21,000 Federal Government pensioners who were not verified during the exercise held in 2019 in the southwest region of the country, but were bonafide pensioners.

+"So they have been trickling back, saying they were bonafide pensioners; they were qualified and because of the numbers, we now decided to come back and do a mop-up verification."

-"So, this is for all those people who feel that they are unknown, that they are not captured, who knew that they are bonafide.
+"So, this is for all those people who feel that the are unknown, that they are not captured, who knew that they are bonafide.

 She, however, said the agency has left no stone unturned to get rid of the activities which bedevilled the old pension regime.